pa-wills/aws-certification-prep/drift-detector-with-cloudwatch-alarms/README.md

  # Simple SQS Producer Consumer
-This is a project to (1) autmotate periodic Drift Detection for all running CF Stacks, and (2) alert me in CloudWatch when it comes back red.
+This is a project to (1) automtate periodic Drift Detection for all running CF Stacks, and (2) alert me in CloudWatch when it comes back red.
 So.
 A project with some enduring utility, but also a valuable opportunity to explore an unfamiliar Product.

 Configuration drift is bad bad bad bad bad.
-And AWS usefully provides some promitives to help with this.
+And AWS usefully provides some primitives to help with this.
 AWS CloudFormation Drift Detection being the one I am most familiar with.
 AWS Config looks like a full CMDB implementation (though not with full AWS product coverage).

 ## Design
 1. Lambda function with following logic: 1. detect all Stacks, 2. run detect_stack_drift() on all, 3. push Message to a SQS Queue with the associated StackDriftDetectionIDs.
 Control invocation with a scheduled EventBridge Event (and parameterise invocation periodicty).